About The Dog Chef

 I owe my life to my wonderful dog, Marco.
 His method of discovering my cancer may have been somewhat unconventional, but my clinicians are convinced that without his intervention, I would not be here today.
 I’m determined to repay him by doing all I can to give him as long and happy a life as humanly possible.

-While I began to wean Marco off commercial pet food and treats, my husband took up the study of canine nutrition and subsequently qualified as a dog nutritionist.
+While I began to wean him off commercial pet food and treats, my husband took up the study of canine nutrition and subsequently qualified as a dog nutritionist.
 The better we fed our boy, the healthier and stronger he became.
-Six years on, he’s a happy, healthy, robust individual who rewards us for our efforts every day of his life.
+Seven years on, he’s a happy, healthy, robust individual who rewards us for our efforts every day of his life.

 Throughout the course of our journey, I have witnessed first-hand how homemade dog treats have the power to do more than simply reward our dogs.
 How they have the ability to benefit their health providing they’re made with natural ingredients.
-It’s exactly the same with the homemade food we make for our dogs.
+It’s exactly the same with the homemade food I make for my dogs.

 From the moment their pans come out of the cupboard, our dogs are on high alert.
 Their lives are enriched all day just knowing that something special is happening.
 They get not only to enjoy the taste of the treats, but to savour the whole treat-making journey.
 From the sounds of preparation to the smells of baking right through to the final joy of tasting.
 It’s what those who practice dog husbandry call sensory and nutritional enrichment.
 It’s a way of enhancing the lives of those who give us so much but ask so little in return.